-How To Use Strong Verbs To Add More Punch To Your Writing
+How To Use Strong Verbs To Add Punch To Your Writing

 Using Strong Verbs

-The difference between the terms strong verbs and weak verbs can be a little confusing at first.
+The difference between strong and weak verbs can be a little confusing.
+It depends on which definition you use.

 What are strong verbs?

-In a general sense, action verbs are strong, and we use them to make verbs more interesting in writing and speaking.
+Action verbs are strong in general, and we use them to make verbs more interesting in writing and speaking.

 1. The linguistic strong verb